13 Causes Of Burping & Shortness Of Breath (Simplified By A Gastroenterologist).

 For example, Bronchial asthma can cause shortness of breath.
 At the same time, forceful breathing due to asthma can cause you to swallow more air and burp.

-Gastro-Esophageal Reflux Disease is a long-term condition caused by the reflux of stomach acid into the esophagus.
+Gastro-Esophageal Reflux Disease is a long-term condition caused by stomach acid reflux into the esophagus.

-This interesting study found that people with GERD Burp more than normal people (52 burps/day vs 7 burps/day in healthy people).
+This interesting study found that people with GERD Burp more than normal (52 burps/day vs. seven burps/day in healthy people).

 So, GERD is a very common cause of chest tightness and shortness of breath (ref).